Large North American Utility Identifies Commercial Partners to Expand EV Charging Infrastructure

 With federal regulations limiting how gas utility companies can grow revenue, Peoples Natural Gas needed to expand their territory or convert users of other heating sources like wood fire, electric and propane into natural gas consumers in order to stay competitive.
 Find out how PNG used BlastPoint’s scoring algorithms and behavioral insight tools to locate and reach potential customers who were most likely to convert, and learn how they discovered untapped portions of their territory where new pipelines could be laid for future expansion.

 With 700K customers across the Eastern U.S. and Mid-Atlantic regions, this gas utility company needed to reduce the amount it was spending, as well as the amount of paper it was using, on standard billing practices done through the mail.
-Find out how this utility company used BlastPoint’s deluxe customer profiles to save money and reduce their carbon footprint by finding, engaging, and successfully enrolling a wide swath of customers into electronic billing programs.
+Find out how this utility company used BlastPoint’s data-driven personas to save money and reduce their carbon footprint by finding, engaging, and successfully enrolling a wide swath of customers into electronic billing programs.

 Pet care franchise The Dog Stop had a business model that was easily replicable and extremely viable, but its owners wanted to be extremely cautious in avoiding the pitfalls of sudden, rapid growth.
 With a vision for methodical expansion and commitment to building a healthy infrastructure to ensure franchisee success, find out how The Dog Stop used BlastPoint’s tools to grow from five locations to 65, and counting.